M3hank/CodeCipher/README.md

 ## 📌 Note

 - **Special Characters in URL & HTML Entity Encoding**: While delving into URL Encoding and HTML Entity Encoding, you might observe that standard alphanumeric characters often remain unaffected.
 This intentional design caters to the special characters and is a standard behavior.
 So, if your text appears unchanged post-encoding, don't fret; it's all part of the plan!

-## 📜 Licensing

-All rights reserved under the MIT License.
-For the specifics, kindly refer to the `LICENSE` file in the repository.